TweepCoding/GCChat-Client/README.md

 There are probably other ways to make a chat client, but I decided to go for the approach I am using right now.
 The code is documented in the best way I can, which is... not really good, but I hope it suffices.

+**TODO:**
+- Fix users being able to join with same username and breaking... things.